What Is a Cyber Attack?

 How to Prevent a Cyber Attack

 The bad news is that cyber attacks are coming from every angle, constantly.
-Organisations don’t need just a firewall or multi-factor authentication or identity management — they need all of that plus end point protection, threat hunting, cloud-security, and more.
-Reducing cyber risk is a matter of taking both proactive and reactive steps, and involves every part of an organisation, from the IT team member to the CEO.
+Organizations don’t need just a firewall or multi-factor authentication or identity management — they need all of that plus end point protection, threat hunting, cloud-security, and more.
+Reducing cyber risk is a matter of taking both proactive and reactive steps, and involves every part of an organization, from the IT team member to the CEO.

 The main components of this framework are: